 You could also make a tower stacking four, even five pots up.
 Just make sure that the tower is stable enough so that a stiff wind wouldn't blow the whole thing over.

 To construct the pot within a pot tower:

 Continue to 27 of 27 below.

-- Choose pots of graduated size, making sure there is enough of difference in the diameters, so that there will be plenty of room to plant in the space between the pots
+- Choose pots of graduated size, making sure there is enough difference in the diameters so that there will be plenty of room to plant in the space between the pots.

-- Set second pot inside the indentation you made in the soil in the first pot and pat soil around the second pot to give it stability
+- Set the second pot inside the indentation you made in the soil in the first pot and pat soil around the second pot to give it stability.

-- Fill second pot with soil and repeat above instructions if you are adding more pots
+- Fill the second pot with soil and repeat if you are adding more pots.

 27 of 27

-When I saw this large metal basket on sale at T.J.
-Maxx, I thought it would be perfect for a container garden.
-I brought it home and lined it with a plastic bag, with a large hole cut into the bottom for drainage.
-I then filled it with potting soil, mixed with an organic, all-purpose fertilizer.
+This large metal basket from T.J.
+Maxx is perfect for a container garden.
+Line it with a plastic bag that has a large hole cut into the bottom for drainage.
+Then fill it with potting soil, mixed with an organic, all-purpose fertilizer.

 - White Superbells® Trailing White Calibrachoa hybrid